-In order to calculate the energy savings from EV Transition, the conversion target as shown in Table 12 has been considered.
+In order to calculate the energy savings from EV Transition, the conversion target has been considered as shown in the table below.

 The EV transition strategy can result in potential energy savings of 0.85 Mtoe and 1.18 Mtoe in the moderate scenario and ambitious scenario respectively.